french-verbs

 Not only does partir follow a very similar conjugation pattern to sortir, but it also has a very similar meaning.

 Partir also means “to leave,” but it has a more definite meaning.
-Rather than meaning specifically leaving a room, partir means that the leaving is permanent, and the person leaving does not intend to return.
+Rather than specifically leaving a room, partir means that the leaving is permanent, and the person leaving does not intend to return.

 Here are the present tense conjugations: